EgoAleSum/mariadb-cluster/README.md

 **Clone this repository in your local machine, then open the `generator.html` file with a web browser.** Using one of the "evergreen browsers" (Edge, Chrome, Safari, Firefox) is recommended.
 You will need to be connected to the Internet for the web application to work properly.

+> Note: if you're having issues with the page not working while opening it from your local disk, you might need to manually set the "etcd2 Discovery URL" parameter, or put the page on a web server.

 The web application offers two modes:
 - **Azure Resource Manager**: in this mode, an ARM template (a JSON document) is generated, ready to be deployed to Azure.
 The resulting ARM template includes the Cloud Config file too.
 - **Only cloud-config.yaml**: generates only the Cloud Config file, in plaintext and base64-encoded.
 This file can be used to startup the Galera Cluster on any public/private cloud.